 Craigkelly TV transmitter from the Royal Yacht Britannia.
 (Picture Mike Smith)

 Craigkelly transmitter : graph of its transmissions against the gain curves of the aerials we recommend for it

-Note how after the 700MHz clearance in Oct 18 only MUXES 7 & 8 (both due to be turned off between 2020 and 2022) are out of the A group, so those in poor signal areas could swap to an A group and get significantly more signal.
+Note how after the 700MHz clearance in Oct 18 Craigkelly reverted to an A group, so those in poor signal areas could swap to a grouped aerial and get significantly more signal.